gyeongjae-ham/gyeongjae-ham/README.md

 I'm usually developing a web server with **python, django**:smile:</br>
 I use **docker** and **AWS**, too.(but, not good at it:disappointed:)</br>Recently, I'm interested:smiley: in **java and spring**, so I'm studying:pencil2:

-**I want to be a developer who gives good influence:angel: to the world:earth_asia:**<br>If you have any good ideas or side projects, please contact me.:rainbow:
+**I want to be a developer who gives good influence to the world:earth_asia:**<br>If you have any good ideas or side projects, please contact me.:rainbow:

 :office: I’m currently working on **Koodon**<br>:books: I’m currently learning **Java, Spring, AWS, K8s**</br>:postbox: How to reach me: **gyeongjae.h.dev@gmail.com**
 <span>